 This is how much I had leftover

-*You can use the leftovers to make pecan pie tarts (see variations and substitutions)
+*You can use the little bit you have leftover to make pecan pie tarts (see variations and substitutions)

 Place the pie on a cookie sheet.